GSA-TTS/tts-tech-operations/.github/ISSUE_TEMPLATE/decommission.md

     - [ ] [Slack](https://handbook.tts.gsa.gov/slack/#integrations)
   - [ ] Archive the Slack channel
   - [ ] Archive the issue tracker (Trello, etc.)

+## System

+If your site has a backend on `cloud.gov` or AWS, for instance, then there are additional items you need to complete.

+TODO